fefa4ka/eer/README.md

 -   **SPI**: This component allows you to communicate with devices over a serial peripheral interface (SPI) bus.
 It provides support for multiple slave devices and allows you to set the clock frequency and other parameters of the interface.
 -   **Scheduler**: This component allows you to schedule tasks to be run at specific intervals or at specific times.
 You can use it to create a simple event loop or to manage complex task dependencies.
 -   **Servo**: This componet allow you to control servo motors

-## Alternatives

-There are several alternatives to this library that you could consider, depending on your specific needs and preferences.
-Some popular options include:

--   FreeRTOS: This is a widely used real-time operating system that provides a range of features including task scheduling, inter-task communication, and memory management.
-It is available for a variety of platforms and has a large user base, which means there is a lot of documentation and support available.
--   RIOT OS: This is an open-source operating system designed for Internet of Things (IoT) applications.
-It is designed to be lightweight and easy to use, and supports a range of platforms including microcontrollers and Linux systems.
--   ChibiOS/RT: This is an open-source real-time operating system that provides a range of features including task scheduling, inter-task communication, and memory management.
-It is available for a variety of platforms and has a large user base, which means there is a lot of documentation and support available.
--   Zephyr: This is an open-source real-time operating system designed for use in IoT applications.
-It provides a range of features including task scheduling, inter-task communication, and memory management, and is available for a variety of platforms.